usnistgov/800-63-3/sp800-63a/sec4_ial.md

 1. Identity proofing SHALL NOT be performed to determine suitability/entitlement to gain access to services or benefits.

 2. Collection of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity and associate the claimed identity to the applicant providing identity evidence for appropriate identity resolution, validation, and verification.
-This MAY include attributes that correlate identity evidence to authoritative sources.
+This MAY include attributes that correlate identity evidence to authoritative sources and to provide RPs attributes used to make authorization decisions.

 3. The CSP SHALL provide explicit notice at the time of collection to the applicant regarding the purpose for collecting and maintaining a record of the attributes necessary for identity proofing, including whether such attributes are voluntary or mandatory to complete the identity proofing process, and the consequences for not providing the attributes.